IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "Every day is an opportunity to a make a new happy ending."
+> "There is no greater agony than bearing an untold story inside you."
 >
-> — Jonathan Swift
+> — Maya Angelou

 ---